The Solaris Book of New Science Fiction, Volume Two.

 The range of authors is pretty impressive.
 There are a sprinkling of increasingly well known authors published by Solaris – Eric Brown, Dan Abnett, Chris Roberson - as well as new-to-me authors – Dominic Green, Mary Robinette Kowal - some up and coming authors – Peter Watts, Kay Kenyon, Karl Schroeder, Brenda Cooper, David Louis Edelman – and two fairly well known names – Neal Asher (who was in the first collection and has two stories in this collection) and Michael Moorcock.
 The last name there for me (as readers of the Forums will know) is a particular thrill for me.

 The book started weakly for me though.
 Paul Di Fillipo’s iCity was a story with a great idea but little to hang the idea on.
-The tale is basically that of rivalry between competitive architects in a sort-of Sim City writ real.
-The idea was good, the style good but the actual plot to me was weak and left something to be desired for me.
+The tale is basically that of rivalry between competitive architects in a sort-of

 The second story, The Space Crawl Blues, was much better.
 Kay Kenyon’s tale was a story about the consequences of progress as normal spaceships and their pilots are left redundant to make way for instantaneous Quantum Transition – rather like Neal Asher’s runcible devices.
 This story was traditional and yet elegiac, with a nice twist at the end.